- Over Boekenpret

 What is Boekenpret?

-Boekenpret is a method to young children and their parents to let you discover lots of fun to read.
-The aim is to promote language development, thereby joining the (reading) teaching is facilitated and the children the opportunity to eventually develop into good readers.
-Boekenpret is from 1991 with a grant from Reading Foundation established by Sardis in close collaboration with three development sites.
-In 1998 Sardis guidance and coordination transferred to the Association of Public Libraries and the Central Provincial Library.
-In 2008, the supervision and coordination assigned to Cataloging Service Ontario.
+Boekenpret is a method for young children and their parents to let them discover lots of fun to read.
+The aim is to promote language development, thereby joining the (reading) teaching and giving children the opportunity to eventually develop into good readers.
+Boekenpret started in 1991 with a grant from Reading Foundation established by Sardes in close collaboration with three development cities.
+In 1998 Sardes guidance and coordination transferred to the Association of Public Libraries and the Central Provincial Library.
+In 2008, the supervision and coordination assigned to Biblioservice Gelderland.
+Since June 2013 this organization has merged into Rijnbrinkgroep.

 Boekenpret focuses on indigenous and immigrant families in which little attention is (to) read.
 Parents of children aged 0-6 years through the professionals associated with childcare institutions, libraries and schools, encouraged to read at home.